A-RYAN-KR/FOODEE-Z/README.md

 For Clients

-Registration: New users provide their details to create an account.
+1. Registration: New users provide their details to create an account.

-Login: Users enter their registered email or phone number and password.
+2. Login: Users enter their registered email or phone number and password.

-Order Placement: Clients browse menus, select meals, and confirm orders.
+3. Order Placement: Clients browse menus, select meals, and confirm orders.

-Payment: Customers finalize payment through their preferred method.
+4. Payment: Customers finalize payment through their preferred method.

-Order Completion: Users receive an order confirmation with all necessary details.
+5. Order Completion: Users receive an order confirmation with all necessary details.

-For Admins

-Admin Login: Admins access the admin panel with their credentials.

-Menu Management:

-Add food items to the menu.

-Update existing food details.

-Remove unavailable items.

-Customer and Order Management: Admins manage customer information and track order statuses through the dashboard.

 ## Benefits

-For Customers: Eliminates long waiting times, improves meal accessibility, and ensures a streamlined food-ordering process.
+* For Customers: Eliminates long waiting times, improves meal accessibility, and ensures a streamlined food-ordering process.

-For Administrators: Enhances management efficiency, facilitates data-driven decisions, and optimizes cafeteria space usage.
+* For Administrators: Enhances management efficiency, facilitates data-driven decisions, and optimizes cafeteria space usage.

 ## Conclusion